Parking & Shuttle

 Parking and operating a motor vehicle on the St. John Fisher College Campus is a privilege.
 All vehicles on the Fisher campus including Park & Ride (Lot S) must be registered with the Safety and Security Department and display a valid parking permit or pass on the vehicle.

 Parking Lot Designations

 Commuter designated permits may only park in Lots A, C, F, I, W, Z, and Park & Ride (Lot S).
 Commuter student overnight parking is permitted in V and W Lots only, unless approved by Security in advance.

 Resident Student Parking

 Resident students are assigned lots in the residence hall parking areas based on their total number of earned credit hours and prior violation history.
 During special events or snow removal, resident students may be asked to move your vehicles to alternate parking areas for short periods of time.
 Resident students may park only in their assigned parking area according to the following permit designations:

-I - Lot I (Haffey & Ward Hall Resident Assistants only)
+- I - Lot I (Haffey and Ward Hall resident assistants only)

-When a resident student's assigned lot is full, then the student must park in the SJFC designated area of the Park & Ride lot.
+When a resident student's assigned lot is full, then the student must park in the designated area of Lots U, V, or W.

 Resident student's visitors must obtain a Visitor Pass from the Safety & Security Office.
-Lot I or the SJFC designated area of Park & Ride Lot S is to be used for resident student’s visitors.
+Overnight Resident Visitor passes will be issued for W and V Lots.
 Visitor parking passes are only valid for a maximum of 3 days from the date of issuance.

 Alternate Parking: During winter months and for special events, vehicles may need to be moved to alternative parking areas for a short time.
 Members of the campus community will be notified by email as appropriate.